 Incorporation of the Center for Sustainable Design and ongoing development of the Living Principles for Design led to a position on the AIGA National Board, a three-year term from 2011–2014.
 During this time the organization attained peak membership — with over 22,000 registered members operating in 70+ nationwide chapters.

 In the course of utilizing AIGA as a platform for developing my own interest in sustainability, I was asked by Executive Director Ric Grefé to spearhead a national task force for the benefit of the membership at large.
-I worked in conjunction with Marc Alt to create the Center of Sustainable Design — the means by which the national organization developed consensus on this all-important issue.
+I worked in conjunction with Marc Alt to create the Center of Sustainable Design — the means by which the national organization developed consensus on sustainable design practice.

-This consensus gave birth to the Living Principles, a comprehensive framework through which the design community could develop and deploy sustainable business practice.
-Created with Gaby Brink and Nathalie Destandau of Tomorrow Partners, the Living Principles framework was unveiled in June of 2009 and remains central to designers who wish to align their projects and practices with the natural world.
+This consensus took the form of the Living Principles, a comprehensive framework through which the design community could develop and deploy sustainable business practice.
+Created in conjunction with Gaby Brink and Nathalie Destandau of Tomorrow Partners, the Living Principles framework was unveiled in June of 2009 and guides designers who wish to align their projects and practices with the natural world.

 I joined the San Francisco Chapter board as the Environment Chair in 2003.
 It was in this capacity that I created and produced the first Compostmodern in conjunction with Jennifer Pattee and Amos Klausner.
 Originally a bi-annual event convening designers interested in sustainability, Compostmodern has assumed many guises over the years and still remains an ongoing property for the chapter.